-7. Planting Seedlings
+8. Planting Seedlings

 - A very important influence on the size and health of the roots is how the tiny seedlings are placed into the soil when they are transplanted. - When seedlings (or the clump of several seedlings) are thrust straight downward into the soil, the tips of their roots will be pointed up toward the surface.
-The shape of the transplanted seedling will be like a J, with its root bent upward. - seedling will be like a J, with its root bent upward.
+The shape of the transplanted seedling will be like a J, with its root bent upward.